Sage-Bionetworks-Workflows/nf-genie/README.md

 nextflow run main.nf --help
 ```

-See `nextflow_schema.json` for the same thing.
+See [nextflow_schema.json](https://github.com/Sage-Bionetworks-Workflows/nf-genie/blob/main/nextflow_schema.json) for the same thing.

+#### Profiles

+We use two profiles for nf-genie which contains the docker container defaults and resource specifications for running the pipeline:

+- **aws_prod** - used for production pipeline runs
+- **aws_test** - used for test pipeline runs

+See [nextflow.config](https://github.com/Sage-Bionetworks-Workflows/nf-genie/blob/main/nextflow.config) for more details on the profiles' content.

-#### Running with docker
+#### Running with docker locally

 Add `-with-docker <docker_image_name>` to every nextflow command to invoke docker in general to be used.
 See [docker-containers](https://www.nextflow.io/docs/latest/docker.html#docker-containers) for more details.

-Note that all the docker parameters have specified default docker containers.
-If you want to use a different default, you must:
+Note that all the docker parameters have specific default docker containers based on the **profile** you specify.
+If you want to use a different default from what is available in the profiles, you must:

 1. Docker pull the container(s) you want to use in your local / ec2 instance
 2. Specify the parameter(s) in your command call below to be the container(s) you pulled